SoSeDiKs-Universe/sosediks-universe.github.io/wiki/misc/item_changes_en.md

 ### {% href_link 🌬️ | Bottled air %}
 When filling {% symlink glass_bottle, Glass Bottles %} with water underwater, the bottles replenish some air.

-Drinking water underwater automatically refills an empty bottle, turning it into a {% symlink potion_water, Water Bottle %}.
+Drinking water underwater automatically refills an empty bottle, turning it into a {% symlink water_potion, Water Bottle %}.
 The same applies to crafts that give out empty bottles as a result.

 If you hold a hot item in your other hand, the bottle will not refill with water, but may burst.